Henry and Leigh Bienen School of Music

 Music minors are offered in arts administration, commercial music, general music, music cognition, music composition, music criticism, music education, musicology, music technology, and music theory.
 The minors in arts administration, music criticism, music education, and music theory are open to music majors only.
 The minor in general music is open only to non-music majors.

 Minor programs include a minimum of 6 and a maximum of 9 courses, of which a minimum of 5 courses are not double-counted toward the major.
-Students must receive a grade of C or above in all courses counted toward the minor; no P/N grades are allowed.
+Students must receive a grade of C or above in all courses counted toward the minor; P/N grades in courses used for minor requirements must be approved by the assistant dean.
 Students who wish to complete a minor program should fill out a Minor Declaration Form, available in the Office of Student Affairs, and should fill out a minor petition form one year before graduation.
 Students may pursue more than one Bienen School of Music minor.

 Requirements for minors in general music (for non-majors), music cognition, music composition, music education, musicology, music technology, and music theory can be found on the corresponding program page.
 See below for requirements for minors in arts administration, commercial music, and music criticism.